lnbits/boltz/README.md

 # Usage

-This extension lets you swap in (onchain -> lightning), swap out (lightning -> onchain) and in the case of failure refund your bitcoin.
+This extension lets you swap in (onchain -> lightning), swap out (lightning -> onchain) and, in the case of failure, refund your bitcoin.
 Liquid swaps are currently not supported.

 ## Swap In (Onchain -> Lightning)